Quality in aged care

 Aged care services aim to improve the quality of life of the people receiving care.

-To help make sure this happens, providers of government-funded aged care must meet standards in areas such as:
+To help make sure this happens, providers of Australian Government-funded aged care must meet the Aged Care Quality Standards.

 How is quality assessed?

 The Aged Care Quality and Safety Commission assesses the quality of Australian Government-funded aged care against the Aged Care Quality Standards.